-Children, argues Kress (1997), use a multiplicity of modes and materials to make meaning, and seem to experience no difficulty in moving easily between and across modes (e.g. watch a film about dinosaurs, draw a picture of one, cut it out and use it as a prop in role-playing).
-The culture into which they are born provides the "stuff which is to hand" (Kress 1997:94), but how they semiotically recycle this in creative and transformative ways is guided by what captures their interest at that moment.
-However, these semiotic expressions may only relate indirectly, if at all, to adult expectations of what constitutes appropriate sign-making; and may therefore remain unacknowledged and undetected.
-As a result, children's efforts to externalize their ideas and thoughts may not be valorized.
-The ability to create signs and act upon their culture is, argues Kress, an essential part of the child's development of a sense of agency and voice.
+Children, argues Kress (1997), use a multiplicity of modes and materials to make meaning and seem to experience no difficulty in moving easily between and across modes (e.g. watch a film about dinosaurs, draw a picture of one, cut it out and use it as a prop in a role play).
+The culture into which they are born provides the "stuff which is to hand" (Kress 1997:94) but how they semiotically recycle this in creative and transformative ways is guided by what at that moment captures their interest.
+However, these semiotic expressions may only indirectly if at all relate to adult expectations of what constitutes appropriate sign-making and may therefore remain unacknowledged and undetected.
+As a result, the children's efforts to externalize their ideas and thoughts may not be valorized.
+The ability to create signs and act upon their culture is, argues Kress, an essential part of the children developing a sense of agency and voice.